Chart Color Schemes

 Infrastructure

-Table Top has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Table Top has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 38 projects that could affect this region.
-Notable ones include NEXUS Regional Jobs Precinct, Ettamogah Rise Estate, Urana Road Development, and Chisholm Park Estate.
-The following list details those most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 38 projects likely impacting the region.
+Notable projects include NEXUS Regional Jobs Precinct, Ettamogah Rise Estate, Chisholm Park Estate, and Urana Road Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.